yerboygiles/RoboSub2020-21/README.md

    PyGame - (simulation)
    PyOpenGL - (simulation)

    The top-most program of our custom application is technically "*START_SUB.py*", but can also be initialized by "*button_listener.py*", a script that is supposed to listen for a button press on the Raspberry Pi.
-This would be used when we don't have access to a wired connection from the Sub to a computer, but I mainly implemented it because I thought it would be cool to have a button and buzzer.
+   This would be used when we don't have access to a wired connection from the Sub to a computer, but I mainly implemented it because I thought it would be cool to have a button+buzzer.

    **START_SUB** -

-   This is the most simple program in the entire application, but you can also control the use of the Pixhawk and/or implemented vision processing.
+   This is the most simple program in the entire application, but you can also change arguments to modify the mission and it's requirements, such as removing the missions ability to use the gyro, vision systems, etc. to test specific functions and systems in order to troubleshoot and ensure lower level functionality.

 ```
 #!python